username121546434/pit-mopper/README.md

-# minesweeper-python
+# Minesweeper in Python

-I have recreated the game "Mineseweeper" in python
+I have recreated the game "Mineseweeper" in python.